 PhD Candidate & Teacher (Modern French Literature & Translation)

-I completed a BA in French and English Language and Literature at the University of Geneva in Switzerland, where I also completed an MA with a specialization in dramaturgy and theatre history.
+I completed a BA in French and English Language and Literature at the University of Geneva in Switzerland, where I also completed an MA in the same subject with a specialization in dramaturgy and theatre history.

 My PhD thesis explores an essential component of Samuel Beckett’s artistic process, that is the act of translating his own works.
 It compares both the English and French versions of Samuel Beckett’s trilogy with the aim of examining how self-translation affects the representation of the character’s mind and consciousness.
 I am applying this critical approach to reveal the differences in the way the mind is represented in both versions of the three novels: Molloy, Malone Meurt, and L’Innommable.